ulissigroup/GASpy/documentation/usage.md

 The first dictionary contains both the final and initial structure of the thinnest slab in the surface energy calculation, where you can get the `ase.Atoms` structures just like you do with the `atoms` or `adsorption` documents.
 The second dictionary is the same as the first dictionary, but for the second-thinnest slab.
 The third and final dictionary corresponds to the thickest slab.

+### Using multiple DFT calculators
+If you want to use more than one DFT calculator---e.g., both VASP and RISM---then GASpy still allows you to do this.
+You simply need to create additional `catalog_X`, `adsorption_X`, and `surface_energy_X` MongoDB collections, where `X` is the DFT calculators you want to use---e.g., 'vasp', 'qe', or 'rism'.
+Then when you run functions like `update_catalog_collection` or `get_adsorption_docs`, supply the `dft_calculator=X` argument accordingly.
+GASpy will then perform the appropriate calculations/parsing.

+### Indexes
+MongoDB is able to use [indexes](https://docs.mongodb.com/manual/indexes/) to accelerate queries and aggregations.
+If you find that the GASpy queries are becoming slow, then it might help to create indexes for your collections.

 ## FireWorks